 The regulatory authority shall issue a reasoned decision concerning a request for a derogation.
 Where the regulatory authority grants a derogation, it shall specify its duration.

-The regulatory authority shall notify its decision to the relevant system operator requesting the derogation, the relevant TSO and the Agency.
+The regulatory authority shall notify its decision to the relevant system operator requesting the derogation, the relevant TSO and ACER.

 Regulatory authorities may lay down further requirements concerning the preparation of requests for derogations by relevant system operators.
-In doing so, regulatory authorities shall take into account the delineation between the transmission system and the distribution system at the national level and shall consult with system operators, HVDC system owners, DC-connected power park module owners and stakeholders, including manufacturers.
+In doing so, regulatory authorities shall take into account the delineation between the transmission system and the distribution system at the national level and shall consult with system operators, HVDC system owners, asynchronously connected power park module owners, asynchronously connected demand facility owners, asynchronously connected electricity storage module owners and stakeholders, including manufacturers.

-A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by the Agency pursuant to Article 83(2).
+A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by ACER pursuant to Article 83(2).

 Article 81

-Request for derogations from the provisions of Title III by a DC-connected power park module owner
+Request for derogations from the provisions of Title III by an asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner

-A request for a derogation to the provisions of Article 40(1)(b) and (c), Article 40(2)(a) and (b), and Article 41, Article 42, Article 43, Article 44 and Article 45 shall not be subject to Article 79(2)(d) and (e) where it relates to a DC-connected power park module that has, or will have, a single connection to a single synchronous area.
+A request for a derogation to the provisions of Article 40(1)(b) and (c), Article 40(2)(a) and (b), and Article 41, Article 42, Article 43, Article 44 and Article 45 shall not be subject to Article 79(2)(d) and (e) where it relates to an asynchronously connected power park module, asynchronously connected demand facility or asynchronously connected electricity storage module that has, or will have, a single connection to a single synchronous area.

 The regulatory authority may attach any conditions to a decision concerning request for a derogation referred to in paragraph 1.
 This may include a condition that the development of the connection into a multi-terminal network, or that connection of a further power park module at the same point, will cause the derogation to be evaluated by the regulatory authority or to expire.
-The regulatory authority shall take into account the need to optimise the configuration between the DC-connected power park module and the remote-end HVDC converter station, as well as the legitimate expectations of the DC-connected power park module owner when adopting a decision concerning a request for a derogation.
+The regulatory authority shall take into account the need to optimise the configuration between the asynchronously connected power park module, asynchronously connected demand facility or asynchronously connected electricity storage module and the remote-end HVDC converter station, as well as the legitimate expectations of the asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner when adopting a decision concerning a request for a derogation.

 Article 82